 The Wi-Fi connection to a Bluetooth-compatible smartphone is now complete.

-- For how to terminate the Wi-Fi connection, see "Terminating Wi-Fi Connections" (2405). - Terminating the Wi-Fi connection will switch the camera to the Bluetooth connection. - To reconnect via Wi-Fi, start Camera Connect and tap the function you will use.
+- Terminating the Wi-Fi connection will switch the camera to the Bluetooth connection. - To reconnect via Wi-Fi, start Camera Connect and tap the function you will use.

 [Wi-Fi on] Screen